-- 8.2.3.1 Loose bolts shall not have parts that flex or move.
-Loose bolts shall be commercially available and shall not be mechanically altered or modified in any way but may be painted. - 8.2.3.2 Nominal length of loose bolts shall not exceed 3" measured from the bottom of the head to the end.
-Loose bolts shall have external threads that extend around the full circumference.
+8.2.3.1 Loose bolts shall not have parts that flex or move.
+Loose bolts shall be commercially available, have a head, and shall not be mechanically altered or modified in any way but may be painted.

+8.2.3.2 Nominal length of loose bolts shall not exceed 3" measured from the bottom of the head to the end.
+Loose bolts shall have external threads that extend around the full circumference, but need not extend over its full length.

-8.2.4 Loose and Welded Nuts
+8.2.4 Nuts

-- 8.2.4.1 Nuts shall have the external shape of a hexagonal prism and not have parts that flex or move.
-Nuts shall be commercially available and shall not be mechanically altered or modified in any way but may be painted. - 8.2.4.2 Nuts shall have internal threads that extend for the full circumference.
+8.2.4.1 Nuts, whether loose or welded, shall have the external shape of a hexagonal prism over its full length and not have parts that flex or move.
+Nuts shall be commercially available and shall not be mechanically altered or modified in any way but may be painted.

+8.2.4.2 Nuts shall have internal threads that extend for the full circumference over its full length.